kevinmiguet-wm/book-notes/Business/What's the role of a CEO ?.md

 ### Whats a good CEO ?

-- Investor : get your time invested
+- Investor : get the max value to your time invested
+	- invest